Define the function f(t) = exp(-pi * t^2)

 plt.tight_layout() plt.show()

-The approximation using the quadrature method of rectangles à gauche is periodic.
+The approximation obtained using the left rectangle quadrature method is periodic in nature.

 \[ \phantom{\forall \nu \in \mathbb{R} \quad \widehat{S}_n\left(\nu + \frac{n}{T} \right)} = \frac{T}{n} e^{i\pi \nu T} \sum_{k=0}^{n-1} f_k \, e^{-2i\pi \nu T \frac{k}{n}} = \widehat{S}_n(\nu). \]